Algebraic approximation of K\"ahler threefolds of Kodaira dimension zero: The Albanese map for singular spaces

 \begin{exm} Let $X$ be the nodal curve obtained from an elliptic curve $E$ by identifying two points $p \ne q \in E$.
 Then $h^1(X, \O_X) = 2$.
 However, if $\O_E(p - q) \in \Pic^0(E)$ is non-torsion, then $\Alb(X) = 0$. \end{exm}

-Any compact complex space should admit an Albanese torus.
-But as Example~\ref{exm:alb} shows, even if it exists $\Alb(X)$ need not be related to $h^1(X, \O_X)$ or to $\Alb(\wt X)$, where $\wt X \to X$ is a resolution of singularities.
+As Example~\ref{exm:alb} shows, even if it exists $\Alb(X)$ need not be related to $h^1(X, \O_X)$ or to $\Alb(\wt X)$, where $\wt X \to X$ is a resolution of singularities.
 The situation is much better for spaces with rational singularities.

 \begin{thm}[Albanese map for spaces with rational singularites] Let $X$ be a normal compact complex space, and let $f\!: \wt X \to X$ be a projective resolution of singularities.
 Assume either of the following two conditions. \begin{enumerate} \item The higher direct image sheaf $R^1 f_* \Z_{\wt X}$ vanishes. \item The natural map $H^1 \big( \wt X, \O_{\wt X} \big) \to H^0 \big( X, R^1 f_* \O_{\wt X} \big)$ is zero. \end{enumerate} Then $X$ admits an Albanese torus, $\Alb(X) = \Alb(\wt X)$, and the following diagram commutes: